 Enabling sustainable business model innovation: practical tools and approaches.

 The transition towards a future-proof society requires businesses to become more sustainable.
 Overall this requires changing a company’s business model.
 To create this change in practice towards innovative business models often proves to be challenging.
 During this session, TNO explores the domain of business model innovation.
 TNO is the Dutch National Organisation of applied research.
 They and their partners have developed tools that support companies in the process of designing and evaluating new business models.
 These tools will be presented and discussed in various interactive tracks, from presentations to workshops and discussions.
-The various tracks are interrelated and follow the process of business modeling ‘from generating ideas to creating impact.’
+The various tracks are interrelated and follow the process of business modelling ‘from generating ideas to creating impact.’
 Still, each track can be attended independently.
-For this session no paper-proposals can be submitted.
+For this session, no paper-proposals can be submitted.

 This is the flow of the tracks in the session:

 Track chair: Frank Berkers